 Like enjoying Alaskan seafood, this isn’t a specific recommendation for one destination or experience.
 Instead it’s a reminder that Alaska is one of the last truly wild places in the United States.
 It can be dangerous.
 Having a guide can help keep you safe.

 One example that comes to mind is glacier hiking on Matanuska Glacier.
 You can absolutely do this yourself, but you’ll be safer with a guide, the right equipment they provide, and the route they take which avoids dangerous parts of the glacier.

 All this to say: do your research.
 If you see people recommending a guide, or you ask an expert (like me!) for advice, take that advice.
 I want you to have an unforgettable trip – and I’ll recommend what I think is best for you.
 Sometimes that means a guide, and that’s the best way to ensure you come home from your Alaska trip with nothing but memories (and souvenirs!).

 Bonus: On Professional Photos

 After writing this post, I realized there was one more “experience” I wanted to recommend: professional photos that you can bring home as the ultimate souvenir.
 My favorite service for vacation photos is Flytographer, and there’s one photographer in Anchorage: Cindy!
-I love her style and plan on booking with her for my upcoming Alaska trip.
+I love her style and wrote a review of my Flytographer experience.

-You can click this link or use code VALISEMAG1383 for $25 off your first photo shoot with Flytographer.
+You can click this link for $50 off your first photoshoot with Flytographer.